ensisoft/wdk/README.md

 * GLX_EXT_create_context_es2_profile
 * WGL_EXT_create_context_es2_profile

-Currently the inverse is not possible, i.e it's not possible to use EGL to create "big desktop" GL contexts.
+Currently, the inverse is not possible, i.e. it's not possible to use EGL to create "big desktop" GL contexts.

 The following rendering surfaces are supported:
 * GLX: window, pbuffer, pixmap